coderaiser/cloudcmd/README.md

 @:/tmp/cloudcmd (dev) $ su iptables -t nat -D PREROUTING 1
 @:/tmp/cloudcmd (dev) $ su iptables -t nat -D PREROUTING 2
 ```

+To run Cloud Commander as daemon in linux you could set **log** to true in config and
+do something like this:

+    nohup node cloudcmd

 Authorization
 ---------------